BBBase-EHeresy/PPPub/docs/forces_of_evil/dark_powers_of_dol_guldur.md

 - **Morgul Blade (ACTIVE)**

-Once per game, this model’s controlling player may declare they are using their Morgul blade during the Fight phase before rolling To Wound.
+Once per game, this model's controlling player may declare they are using their Morgul blade during the Fight phase before rolling To Wound.
 If a model is using a Morgul blade, they must direct all of their Strikes against a single target.
 An enemy that suffers a Wound from the Morgul blade is automatically slain, regardless of the number of Wounds on their profile.
 Heroes may use Fate to avoid these Wounds, but if even a single Wound is not saved, they are slain.
-If the model using the Morgul blade is mounted, they must use the rider’s Attacks and Strength if using the Morgul blade.
+If the model using the Morgul blade is mounted, they must use the rider's Attacks and Strength if using the Morgul blade.

 **SPECIAL RULES**